 Netia has filed an appeal to the Decision with the Voivodship Administrative Court and will undertake all possible legal steps to prove that the decision of the Tax Chamber Director was groundless.
-The date of the first hearing at the Voivodship Administrative Court is still to be set.
+The hearing in this matter at the Voivodship Administrative Court is scheduled for November 5, 2010.

 Although there is a significant degree of instability in the interpretation of tax regulations by the Tax Authorities and the Courts, Management is highly confident that the merits of its arguments will prevail in the Courts and the funds will be returned by the tax office together with interest currently calculated at 10% per annum.
-However, should Netia lose this case and all subsequent appeals, the amount of PLN 59.6 million would have to be reclassified as a taxation expense relating to prior years.
+However, should Netia lose this case and all subsequent appeals, the amount of PLN 58.3 million would have to be reclassified as a taxation expense relating to prior years.